-RESOLUTION CERTIFYING THE CAPITAL AREA METROPOLITAN PLANNING ORGANZIATION TRANSPORTATION PLANNING PROCESS FOR FY 2023
+RESOLUTION CERTIFYING THE CAPITAL AREA METROPOLITAN PLANNING ORGANZIATION TRANSPORTATION PLANNING PROCESS FOR FY 2024

-Upon motion made by William Allen and seconded by TJ Cawley, for the following resolution and upon being put to a vote was duly adopted.
+, for the following resolution and upon Upon motion made by C.Branch and seconded by S. Hutchinson being put to a vote was duly adopted.

 WHEREAS, the Executive Board has found that the Metropolitan Planning Organization is conducting transportation planning in a continuous, cooperative, and comprehensive manner in accordance with 23 USC 134 and 49 USC 1607; and